-- ❖ You are allowed 3 absences to be used for any class except for peer review days.
-There is no differentiation between excused and unexcused absences-you can use these 3 absences for any reason: illness, doctor appointment, rest, mental health day, traveling, to study for another class, beach day, Taylor Swift concert, play video games, etc!
-For these three absences, you do not need to email me to let me know when and why you are missing class, or to provide any documentation.
-I recommend checking the slides (which will always be posted on Canvas in that week's module) to see what you missed, but that is your prerogative. - ❖ After 3 absences, each absence that you do not arrange to make up will deduct 10% (= 1 letter grade) from your participation grade (also please also note in the next section that participation grade is not only determined by attendance).
-Missing 6 or more classes is grounds for failing the course. - ❖ If you miss more than your 3 freebie absences and would like to do makeup work so as not to lose participation points, please make an office hours appointment with me and come prepared with a plan of your own making that you think will be sufficient to make up for those absences.
+- Because this is only a 5-week course and we will only meet synchronously once a week on Tuesdays, you are allowed only 1 absence.
+There is no differentiation between excused and unexcused absences-you can use this 1 absence for any reason: illness, doctor appointment, rest, mental health day, traveling, to study for another class, beach day, Taylor Swift concert, play video games, etc!
+For this absence, you do not need to email me to let me know when and why you are missing class, or to provide any documentation.
+I recommend checking the slides (which will always be posted on Canvas in that week's module) to see what you missed, but that is your prerogative. - Your participation grade is 5% of your overall grade and is complete/incomplete.
+If you miss 2 classes, you will get an incomplete in your participation grade, meaning you will lose 5% from your final grade.
+Missing 3 classes or more is grounds for failing the course entirely. - ❖ If you miss a second class more and would like to do makeup work so as not to lose participation points, please make an office hours appointment with me and come prepared with a plan of your own making that you think will be sufficient to make up for that absence.
 We will discuss and I will decide if I approve or have additional requests for your plan.
-Your plan should account for: - ➤ how many classes you missed (not including the 3 freebie absences) and would like to make up, and why - > the particular course content of the classes you missed - ➤ and, because missing class means missing valuable discussion and community building with your classmates, should also include some kind of community engagement plan (i.e. organizing a watch party and discussion of course content with friends; planning a poetry reading related to the course; facilitating a free-write group; etc!) - ❖ If you email me asking how you can make up participation points, I will respond by directing you to the syllabus to follow the above instructions. - Again, your 3 freebie absences cannot be used for peer review day, which will be on the Tuesday of weeks 4 & 8.
-If you need to miss a peer review day, you must plan with me ahead of time in order to pair you up with one of your peers and ensure you can complete the assignment.
-If you miss a peer review day and do not prearrange or communicate with me, you will get a zero for that assignment in addition to an unexcused absence for that day.
+Your plan should account for: - > the particular course content of the class you missed - And, because missing class means missing valuable discussion and community building with your classmates, should also include some kind of community engagement plan (i.e. organizing a watch party and discussion of course content with friends; planning a poetry reading related to the course; facilitating a free-write group; etc!)

+❖ If you email me asking how you can make up participation points, I will respond by directing you to the syllabus to follow the above instructions.